Solar Panels for Home Cost: The Financial Realities of Solar

 Just the stuff you need to know and nothing else.

-Leasing vs. Buying Solar Panels for Your Home: A Breakdown
+Leasing Versus Buying Solar Panels for Your Home: A Breakdown

-There are two primary methods of cost when it comes to using solar panels for your home—leasing solar panels or buying.
+There are two primary methods of financing when it comes to using solar panels for your home — leasing solar panels or buying.

 A Lease or Power Purchase Agreement (PPA) Is an Option, But Not a Great One